nilahnair/Industrial-Human-Motion-Dataset-for-HMG/README.md

 ## Code

 Code snippets are provided within the folder 'code'.
-If you would like to discuss or require code snippets for other works, please raise an issue.
+Please start a discussion if you would like to discuss or require code snippets for other works.